ClinyQAi/open-nursing-core-ig/StructureDefinition-onc-nhs-patient.md

 | *Official URL*:https://clinyqai.github.io/open-nursing-core-ig/StructureDefinition/onc-nhs-patient | *Version*:1.0.0 |
 | Active as of 2025-12-25 | *Computable Name*:ONCNHSPatient |

+A patient profile for use in NHS nursing contexts with ethnic category extension.

 **Usages:**

 * Examples for this Profile: [Patient/patient-example-jane](Patient-patient-example-jane.md)